psalm/psalm.dev/assets/pages/contribute.md

 Lastly, working to improve static analysis tools will also make you a better PHP developer – it'll help you think more about how values flow through your program.

-## "Why can't I pay you?"
+## “Why can’t I pay you?”

-Money's great, but that's not what I'm after.
+Money’s great, but that's not what I'm after.
 There are a bunch of other PHP developers whose work I rely on, though – if you don't have time to support Psalm with code, you support Psalm indirectly by sponsoring these developers.

 Also if you work at a company that uses Psalm regularly, consider encouraging your developers to contribute to its development.